 Using recycled materials to create new products.
-It seems like such an obvious answer to humanity's consumption of natural resources and huge quantities of waste produced.
+It seems like such an obvious answer to the overconsumption of natural resources and huge quantities of waste produced.
 So what is holding businesses back from fully embracing recycled materials?
-And what are the advantages to be had from making products such as furniture out of recycled materials?

-Making products from recycled materials requires considerably less energy than making them from raw materials.
-This is because the recycled materials have already been refined and processed once, which is both energy and resource intensive.
+Producing products from recycled materials consumes significantly less energy compared to manufacturing them from raw materials.
+This is because recycled materials have already undergone refining and processing once, which is both energy and resource-intensive.

-Producing moulded recycled aluminium uses 95% less energy than creating virgin aluminium, a material that can be recycled endlessly.
-For steel, that number is roughly 70%.
-Paper from pulped recycled paper uses 40% less energy than from virgin wood fibres.
+Molded recycled aluminum requires 95% less energy to produce than virgin aluminum, a material that can be recycled endlessly.
+In the case of steel, that percentage is approximately 70%.
+Moreover, paper made from pulped recycled paper consumes 40% less energy than paper made from virgin wood fibers.

 Looking at the three most recyclable plastic varieties - Polyethylene (PET), High Density Polyethylene (HDPE) and Polypropylene (PP) - the expended energies to produce virgin plastics are X1.7, X3.0 and X3.0 times greater respectively when compared to using post-consumer recycled plastic pellets.
 A figure which also includes the collection and sorting of waste plastics and the production of sorted recycled plastic pellets.

-The knock-on effect of less energy-intensive production is a reduction in carbon emissions and pollutants.
-Taking those same three plastic varieties as an example, the cut in emissions to create recycled resin vs virgin is 67% for PET, 71% for HDPE and 71% for PP. In a far-reaching study by the Association of Plastic Recyclers, (APR), only four of a total of 84 categories examined did not show savings.
+The ripple effect of less energy-intensive production includes a reduction in carbon emissions and pollutants.
+Using the same three plastic varieties as an example, the decrease in emissions to create recycled resin versus virgin resin is 67% for PET, 71% for HDPE, and 71% for PP. According to a comprehensive study conducted by the Association of Plastic Recyclers (APR), only four out of a total of 84 examined categories did not demonstrate savings.

-When it comes to metals, recycled steel production vs virgin steel reduces air pollution by 86%, water use by 40% and water pollution by 76%.
-Producing recycled moulded aluminium reduces Co2 emissions by 92% compared to raw aluminium.
+When considering metals, recycled steel production as opposed to virgin steel reduces air pollution by 86%, water use by 40%, and water pollution by 76%.
+Furthermore, producing recycled molded aluminum decreases Co2 emissions by 92% compared to raw aluminum.

-The difference couldn’t be more startling when we look at plastics.
+Plastic on the other hand has a much lower rate.
 Of the roughly 8300 million metric tonnes (Mt) of plastic produced since the 1950s only 9% has ever been recycled, with 12% incinerated and 79% in landfill or the natural environment.
 This is 6,557 million metric tonnes.
-So why is the rate so low?

-With the 2021 HÅG Tion, we achieved 68-74% recycled materials, showing we are well on the way to achieving this goal.
-We even introduced colour-sorted recycled plastics with a 94% share of post-consumer plastics, an important breakthrough for our long-term efforts.
+With the 2021 release of HÅG Tion, we achieved 70-75% recycled materials, signaling substantial progress toward our goal.
+We also introduced colour-sorted recycled plastics, comprising 94% post-consumer plastics, marking a significant breakthrough for our long-term efforts.